-Own Funds consists mainly of paid-up ordinary share capital, share premium, retained earnings less any proposed dividends, translation differences and un-audited current year losses.
+Own Funds consists mainly of paid-up ordinary share capital, share premium, retained earnings less current year losses.
 Current year profits are not added to own funds unless these are audited.
-The Company as per the Law is obliged to deduct the Investor Compensation Fund amount held which is recognized as an asset on its balance sheet.
+The Company has recorded a loss for the financial year ending 31 December 2022.
+The Company as per the Law and the IFR is obliged to deduct the Investor Compensation Fund amount held as an asset on its balance sheet as well as the net book value of any intangible assets.